-15. Vajragarbha's final Statements About the 6th Ground Bodhisattva 135 a.
-The Bodhisattva's Station and Dharma Practice 135 b.
+15. Vajragarbha's final Statements About the 6th Ground Bodhisattva 135 a .
+The Bodhisattva's Station and Dharma Practice 135 b .
 The Bodhisattva's Mindfulness 135 c.
-The Bodhisattva's Aspiration to Serve Beings 135 d.
+The Bodhisattva's Aspiration to Serve Beings 135 d .
 The Consequences of the Bodhisattva's Vigor and Vows 135 16.
-Vajragarbha Bodhisattva's Summarizing Verses 135 G. The Seventh Ground: The Far-Reaching Ground 139 1.
+Vajragarbha Bodhisattva's Summarizing Verses 135 G. 1 The Seventh Ground: The Far-Reaching Ground 139 1.
 The Seventh Ground's Introductory Verses and Dharma Request 139 2.
 VAJRAGARBHA COMMENCES THE SEVENTH GROUND'S EXPLANATION 140 3.
 10 Types of Skillful Means & Wisdom Enabling 7th Ground Access 140 4.
 The Bodhisattva's Twenty Kinds of Penetrating Comprehension 141 5.
-HIS Adoption of Effortlessness, Non-Discrimination & Meditation 143 6.
+HIS ADOPTION OF EFFORTLESSNESS, NON-DISCRIMINATION & MEDITATION 143 6.
 His Practice of 10 Pāramitās & Other Dharmas Leading to Bodhi 143 7.
-Vimukticandra Asks About Perfection of Bodhyanga Dharmas 144 8.
-Vajragarbha on the Perfection of Bodhyangas on All Grounds 144 9.
+Vimukticandra Asks About Perfection of Bodhyaṅga Dharmas 144 8.
+Vajragarbha on the Perfection of Bodhyaṅgas on All Grounds 144 9.
 VIMUKTICANDRA ASKS ABOUT TRANSCENDENCE OF AFFLICTIONS 145 10.
 VAJRAGARBHA EXPLAINS THE TRANSCENDENCE OF AFFLICTIONS 145 11.
 Vajragarbha's Cakravartin Sage King Analogy 145 12.
 The Conquest of Samādhis and Unproduced-Dharmas Patience 147 13.
 Vimukticandra: "Doesn't the 1st Ground Surpass the Two Vehicles?"
 148 14.
 Vajragarbha: "In Aspiration, Yes.
-By Virtue of Practice, Not Yet" 148 15.
+By Virtue of Practice, Not Yet" $\!$ 148 15.
 Vajragarbha's Analogy of a Prince Not Yet Ascended to Power 148 16.
 This Bodhisattva's Unique Practice & Restraint From Final Nirvāņa 149 17.
-VIMUKTICANDRA: "WHEN CAN ONE ENTER THE CESSATION SAMĀDHI?"
+Vimukticandra: "When Can One Enter The Cessation Samādhi?"
 149 18.
-Vajragarbha: "From the 6th Ground; Now He Enters & Arises at Will" 149 19.
+Vajragarbha: "From the 6th Ground; Now He Enters & Arises at Will" $$ 149 19.
 Vajragarbha Likens Practice To Sailing on the Open Ocean 149 20.
 10 Paradoxical Aspects of the 7th Ground Bodhisattva's Practice 150 21.
 The Bodhisattva's Seeing and Serving of Countless Buddhas 150 22.
 Good Roots Purification Likened to Gold Inlay and Sunlight 151 23.
 The 7th Ground Bodhisattva's Focus on Skillful Means Pāramitā 151 24.
-Vajragarbha's Final Statements About the 7th Ground Bodhisattva 152 a.
-The Bodhisattva's Station and Dharma Practice 152 b.
-The Bodhisattva's Mindfulness 152 c.
-The Bodhisattva's Aspiration to Serve Beings 152 d.
-The Consequences of the Bodhisattva's Vigor and Vows 152 25.
-Vajragarbha Bodhisattva's Summarizing Verses 152 H. THE EIGHTH GROUND: THE IMMOVABILITY GROUND 155 1.
+Vajragarbha's Final Statements About the 7th Ground Bodhisattva 152 a .
+The Bodhisattva's Station and Dharma Practice 152 b 152 C. 152 d 152 25.
+Vajragarbha Bodhisattva's Summarizing Verses 152 Н. 1 The Eighth Ground: The Immovability Ground 155 1.
 The Eighth Ground's Introductory Verses and Dharma Request 155 2.
-Vajragarbha Commences the Eighth Ground's Explanation 156 3.
-TEN ACCOMPLISHMENTS ASSOCIATED WITH ENTERING THE EIGHTH GROUND 156 4.
-TEN TYPES OF COMPREHENSION ASSOCIATED WITH 8TH GROUND ACCESS 156 5.
-THE UNPRODUCED DHARMAS PATIENCE BASIS FOR "PROFOUND PRACTICE" 157 6.
+VAJRAGARBHA COMMENCES THE EIGHTH GROUND'S EXPLANATION 156 3.
+Ten Accomplishments Associated With Entering the Eighth Ground 156 4.
+Ten Types of Comprehension Associated With 8th Ground Access 156 5.
+The Unproduced Dharmas Patience Basis for "Profound Practice" 157 6.
 "Profound Practice" Like a Monk With Superknowledges & Dhyānas 157 7.
 8th Ground Likened to Awakening From a River-Fording Dream 158 8.
 8th Ground Likened to the Brahma World's Absence of Afflictions 158